CPP clinical trials are testing the exploitation of key pathways implicated in cancer risk: polyamine synthesis and inflammation.

 CPP-1X/sul is now in multiple clinical trials:

-CPP is sponsoring the FAP-310 Pivotal Phase 3 Trial of CPP-1X/sul for Familial Adenomatous Polyposis.
-All patients have completed treatment and results are expected in the first quarter of 2019.
+CPP sponsored the FAP-310 Pivotal Phase 3 Trial of CPP-1X/sul for Familial Adenomatous Polyposis.
+All patients have completed treatment, results have been presented and regulatory pathways are being pursued.

 Funded by NCI and in collaboration with SWOG, the PACES Phase 3 Trial of CPP-1X/sul for colon adenomas is now recruiting patients.